Museum staff member assist child using the wheel chair lift

 USING THE LIFT

 The Transit Museum’s wheelchair-accessible entrance is located at the corner of Schermerhorn and Court Streets in Downtown Brooklyn.
 To enter, please press the call button to the left of the gate.
 A staff member will be dispatched to operate the lift.
-For the best service, we recommend contacting our Special Education and Access Manager via email before your visit.
+For the best service, we recommend contacting our Access team before your visit.
+You can reach our Access Team via email or by calling (718) 694-1735.

 Please note: